greenfishmedia/greenfish-player/README.md

 # Eluvio Player

-A simple and robust way to play video content from the Eluvio Content Fabric.
+A simple and robust way to play video content from the Greenfish.

 ## Quick Start: